matthew-brett/dash-grant/case_for_support.md

 We plan three *course types*, listed below, and four course *versions*.
-For quick iteration, and maximum flexibility, we will deliver each course type in four versions: two-day introductory workshop (2DWS); two-week summer school (2WSS); 10 week full semester course (10WFSC); a full video and live online blended version of the 10 week course, within a VLE (10WBFSC).
-The progressively longer and more detailed course types support iteration; we will start with the 2DWS version of the course, proceed to the 2WSS, then to the 10WFSC and finally to the 10BWFSC.
+For quick iteration, and maximum flexibility, we will deliver each course type in each version.
+These are: two-day introductory workshop (2DWS); two-week summer school (2WSS); 10 week full semester course (10WFSC); a full video and live online blended version of the 10 week course, within a VLE (10WBFSC).
+We will start with the 2DWS version of the course, then build the 2WSS, then the 10WFSC and finally the 10BWFSC.
+See the Gantt chart for timelines.

 Our course *types* are: